FlippieCoetser/GitHub.Workflow/README.md

 > I want to `see` a list of `todos`,
 > So that I can prioritize my work.

-The example above may seem simple, but in reality touch many parts of the application.
-For example an User Interface needs to be designed or a database needs to be created.
+The example above may seem simple, but in reality, it touch many parts of the application.
+For example, an User Interface needs to be designed, or a database needs to be created.

 Typically the smaller tasks will fall under one of the below categories: